 You’re probably thinking, well of course I don’t want to give my power away, what kind of question is this?!

 Well, if you have read “How to find inner happiness (5 steps by a buddhist monk)“, you will realize that you give away your power all the time actually!
 Yup, I felt annoyed too by hearing this.
 If you haven’t read it yet, a buddhist monk that I spent time with, in Taiwan, explained several ways on how to be truly happy.
 For one of those ways, he gave us an example.
 If he insults you and says that you’re ugly, then you’re going to feel angry with him.
 That means that you are giving away the remote control of your life, of your emotions, of how you feel.
 He presses a button that will change your internal state.
 Yes, this means that you are giving away your power to another person.

 As I mentioned just before and also the monk explained that taking back your power is a decision you make.
 You can either let people push your button anytime they want or you can learn and practice to listen to your emotions, to be more present and realize that those people who try to hurt you are not important enough to change how you feel inside.

 For me, this takes time and I am still working on it.
 But I have realized that just knowing that people are influencing me the way they want to, has helped me to take more distance with their words.
 So, already being conscious of this, is going to help a lot.
 The first few times someone annoys you, you might be aware of what is happening only afterwards.
-But that’s ok because you have started paying attention.
-Every time you notice, you will be able to take more and more distance and be more in tune with yourself.
+But that’s ok because you have started to pay attention.
+Every time you notice it, you will be able to take more and more distance and be more in tune with yourself.
 You will be aware of what is happening sooner and sooner, until it won’t even phase you when it happens.
 This is definitely what I call feeling empowered!

 Change your state of mind